DeveloperTutorials for Web Developers & DesignersGet Started

 Click here to view the PHP API reference for Posts.

-In the API reference for Posts, you'll see a list of methods that can be used to retrieve or manipulate data (such as get, getAll, getAllForCategory).
+In the API reference for Posts, you'll find a list of methods that can be used to retrieve or manipulate data - examples such as:

 Below that list of methods, you'll find a list of relevant database fields.